-In accordance with a NAAC recommendation, staff from all the actuarial organizations, primarily people who report to the executive directors, continue to meet in a biannual Collaboration.
-The executive directors and about 25 staff members from various organizations discuss how to share work, such as research, event planning, and communications resources.
+In accordance with a NAAC recommendation, staff from all the actuarial organizations-primarily those who report to the executive directors-continue to meet regularly.
+The executive directors and approximately 25 staff members from various organizations discuss how to share work, such as research, event planning, and communications resources.
 The presidents of each organization also attend this meeting.
-To date, Collaboration Meetings have taken place in January 2008, August 2008, January 2009, and September 2009.
+To date, Collaboration Meetings have taken place in January 2008, August 2008, January 2009, September 2009, and August 2010.